heatherleaf/crossword-maker/README.md

 ...
 ```

 If you have binary word vectors (i.e., every number is either -1 or +1), then you can store them very compactly as Base-64 encoded binary numbers (where bit 0 means -1 and bit 1 means +1).
-Here are examples of 96-dimensional binary vectors:
+Here is an example of 144-dimensional binary vectors:

 ```
 KOKBOK /fPGwOotDqxxser/